If you’re already consuming great books, learning how to become a better reader is the next logical step.

 4. Read More Than One Book at Once

 I like keeping two or three books on the go.
 This practice enables me to switch from one book to the next without getting bored.
 Reading multiple books means the ideas from the first book mix in weird ways with the ideas from the second book.

 The trick is not to read so many books that you find it difficult to get through them.
 However, if you read more than one book, you’ll always have something to feel excited about picking up.
 You could read non-fiction in the morning, short essays and articles at lunch, and fiction in the evening.

 Audiobooks are a fantastic way of engaging with books in a different way than the written word.
 For starters, many are narrated by the author.
 I’ve listened to many an engaging audiobook that was bland in print.

 Plus, you can listen to audiobooks while commuting to work, on the train or working out.
-After you're comfortable with the format, increase the playback speed to one-and-a-half or even two times normal playback speed.
+After you’re comfortable with the format, increase the playback speed to one-and-a-half or even two times the normal playback speed.

 I particularly like how Amazon’s Whispersync technology enables me to listen to an audiobook on my phone and resume reading it from a Kindle later on.